-In order to truly grow your Instagram account, you need to post great content and be consistent.
+In order to truly grow your Instagram account, you need to consistently post great content.

 Of course, consistency doesn’t mean posting the same content over and over again!
-Consistency really means creating a consistent story: telling a clear and obvious story to your audience.
+What it means is telling a clear and obvious story to your audience.

 They should understand who you are and what you have to offer, without needing to tap through more than just a couple posts.